springernature/frontend-toolkits/toolkits/springernature/packages/springernature-submission-header/README.md

     title: {
         html,
         plainText
+    },
+    files: {
+        all: [
+                {
+                    downloadUrl,
+                    name
                 }
+        ]
     }
+}

 The template included is handlebars, but it is not required.
 It also assumes you have a `defaultDateFormat` helper available to format your date as `DD Mmm YYYY`, but this need not necessarily be handled in the template.

 This component requires the global expander component.
-It also requires the arrow mixin and the $context--colors var from the brand context (see below).
+It also requires the arrow mixin,  and some utilies and settings from the brand context (see below).

 ### CSS